keshang-xxpk/Trading-Appication/README.md

 - **GET /dashboard/profile/traderId/{traderId}**
 <pre>Show trader profile by trader ID</pre>
 #### order-controller
--Order controller implements OrderService.
+- <preOrder controller implements OrderService.</pre>
 - **POST /order/marketOrder**
 <pre>Submit a market order with DTO</pre>
 #### quote-controller
--   Quote controller implements QuoteService.It can allow users to sell and buy stock.It can get data through MarketDataDao from IEX.Update the user's account in database.
+-  <pre>Quote controller implements QuoteService.It can allow users to sell and buy stock.It can get data through MarketDataDao from IEX.Update the user's account in database.</pre>
 - **GET /quote/dailyList**
 <pre>list all securities that are available to trading in this trading system</pre>
 - **GET /quote/iex/ticker/{ticker}**